unicorn-bi/Unicorn-Recorder-Hybrid-Black/README.md

 #### CSV file format

 If CSV logging is enabled data is stored in serialized, comma-seperated format.
-The number of columns depend on configuration defined in the [Acquisition Settings](#31-acquisition-settings).
+The number of columns depend on configuration defined in the [Acquisition Settings](#acquisition-settings)..

 <p align="center">
 <img src="./img/rec9.png" alt="drawing" width="700"/><br/>